surisagar900/figma-to-react-mcp/README.md

-# Frontend Dev MCP Server
+# Figma to React MCP

 A unified MCP (Model Context Protocol) server for frontend developers that combines GitHub, Figma, and Playwright integrations to automate the design-to-code workflow.